 Early Modern Architecture explores global, interdisciplinary frameworks for the architecture (design, theory, and practice) of Europe and its colonies, c.1400-c.1800.
 This site particularly disseminates and fosters international scholarly exchange of innovative research and education.
 We seek to showcase new methodologies that link areas of architectural history, art history, and the humanities.

-- CFP: Port Cities in the Early Modern World, 1500-1800 [13 Apr]
+- CFP: The Porous Body in Early Modern Europe [19 Apr]

-This Week From Tumblr:
+This Week on Tumblr

 (Click on the image below to see a full-scale version on our Tumblr page.
 All images are in the public domain; more information on reproduction policies of particular collections is available here.)